sambidiah/Mini-Project-1/README.md

 2) Creating a LAN - IP Address set up

-When creating a LAN, you will have to create unique IP Addresses within the subnet range that we define.
-For LAN 1 we will be using 192.168.0.0/26 and for LAN 2 172.16.0.0/24
+- When creating a LAN, you will have to create unique IP Addresses within the subnet range that we define.
+For LAN 1 we will be using 192.168.0.0/26 and for LAN 2 172.16.0.0/24.
+The first step in this process is determining the Subnet Range and available IP Range (below)
+*LAN 1*
+- SUBNET MASTK - 255.255.255.192
+- Available IP Range - 192.168.0.2 to 192.168.0.62 (192.168.0.1 is reserved for the router AKA the default gateway)

+*LAN 2*
--
+- SUBNET MASTK - 255.255.255.192
+- Available IP Range - 192.168.0.2 to 192.168.0.62 (192.168.0.1 is reserved for the router AKA the default gateway)

+Next you have to Assign static IPs to the computers along with the appropriate default gateway

 3) Connect devices to switch and make sure they can communicate